Lifestyle & wellbeing to help with vaginal dryness

 Because the tissue around your vagina is thinning, friction may make sex painful and could tear the tissue.
 As the shrinking vagina is less likely to produce moisture when stimulated, extra help may be needed.
 Lubricants can help relieve vaginal dryness during intercourse.
 Try using: Sylk Natural Intimate Moisturiser, a water-based personal lubricant or the YES range of water-based and oil based lubricants free from chemicals and irritants, which are particularly suitable for women who are sensitive to the glycerine or glycol in some lubricants.
 Find out more about lubricants from our guest blogger, Lavinia Winch from the YES Company in The low-down on lubricants and vaginal dryness.

 Note: KY Jelly is often recommended by GPs as a lubricant to ease vaginal dryness but it was developed to help internal examinations rather than as a moisturiser or lubricant.
 Many women find the chemicals it contains, vagina-unfriendly irritants.
+So best avoided.